facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 The topic is very complex, this article aimed at giving a general overview of it.
 I hope it will be useful as a starting point to deepen the subject and to evaluate when to use **final** in our classes.

-From my point of view the use of keyword **final** can help to improve design.
+From my point of view the use of **final** can help to improve design.
 I would not write all my class with **final** but i'd start from the simplest cases: value objects, algorithms, patterns like the template method etc.
-In any case, the final keyword can be removed with with due precautions and, if nothing else, using it has forcibly added one more step to the analysis process."
+In any case, the **final** can be removed with with due precautions and, if nothing else, using it has forcibly added one more step to the analysis process."